GwenaelCaer/1_bgc_argo/README.md

-# Calibration and qualification of BGC-Argo float data
+# BGC-Argo Data Calibration & Qualification

 The **bgc_argo** module consists of a collection of python-based Jupyter-notebooks design to show how to calibrate and qualify BGC-Argo float data.